By: Stan Popovich

 4. Encourage participation: Do not let a few people take control of your meetings.
 Instead, create a friendly atmosphere where everyone feels comfortable expressing their opinions.

 5. Learn from past experiences: Learn how to improve your company’s business meetings by reviewing past presentations.
-Focusing on what went wrong the last time can go a long way in having productive meetings in the future.
+Focusing on what you did wrong the last time can go a long way in having productive meetings in the future.
+Another idea is to ask for feedback from the people that attended the meeting and follow through on their suggestions.